rayzr522/diagnostic-filter.nvim/README.md

 # diagnostic-filter.nvim

-> A simple Neovim plugin to let you filter out diagnostics based on patterns.
+> a simple neovim plugin to let you filter out diagnostics based on patterns.

 ## installation